 Parking Fees at Venetian & MGM Grand

-Both resorts are now offering free self-parking.
-Due to social distancing measures, valet parking is currently unavailable at these resorts as well as most resorts on the Strip.
+The MGM Grand charges $15 daily for parking, while the Venetian offers free parking.
 The parking garages of both resorts are spacious and secure, so you’ll never have to worry about finding a good spot or the safety of your vehicle.

 Best Location?
 MGM Grand vs Venetian